gravitystorm/openstreetmap-carto/DOCKER.md

 Instructions above will clone main openstreetmap-carto repository.
 To test your own changes you should [fork](https://help.github.com/articles/fork-a-repo/) gravitystorm/openstreetmap-carto repository and [clone your fork](https://help.github.com/articles/cloning-a-repository/).

 This openstreetmap-carto repository needs to be a directory that is shared between your host system and the Docker virtual machine.
-Home directories are shared by default; if your repository is in another place you need to add this to the Docker Preferences to the File Sharing list.
+Home directories are shared by default; if your repository is in another place you need to add this to the Docker sharing list (e.g. macOS: Docker Preferences > File Sharing; Windows: Docker Settings > Shared Drives).

 ## Importing data